ChukwuwikeCephas/chukwuwikeCephas/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on building my technical skill in Data Analytics
+- 🔭 I’m currently working on building my technical skill in Data Analytics, Data Science and Engineering
-- 🌱 I’m currently learning data analysis in the NG 30 Days of Learning
-- 👯 I’m looking to collaborate on everything data analysis and projects
+- 👯 I’m looking to collaborate on everything data analysis, Data Science and Data Engineering projects
 - 🤔 I’m looking for help with breaking technical concepts
 - 💬 Ask me about my learning Journey
 - 📫 How to reach me: https//twitter.com/chukwuwike_ceph